mauricext4fs/wordpress-docker/INSTALL.md

 1. Create an empty MySQL database.
 If you wish to use an existing installation of Wordpress (not recommended) then just use it's coordinate below.
-   - after you install mysql on your local machine remeber to allow connection to mysql remotely.
-Open your mysql config file (on ubuntu: /etc/mysql/mysql.conf.d/mysqld.cnf) and edit following line to be like this:<br/>
-   `bind-address  = 0.0.0.0`<br/>
-   Then restart your mysql service.
-   - after you created mysql database with user who has permission to read/write to this database remember to allow remote connections for this user:<br/>
-   `UPDATE mysql.user SET host = '%' WHERE user = '<user>'`
 2. Open the file "docker-compose.yml" and replace all value in the environment section of wp-php-fpm.
 Also change the value of WORDPRESS_UNIQUE_KEY (optional) to whatever you like so that.